Gajendrasamal6/project_1/README.md

 * Hadoop - version 2.7.3.2.6.5.0-292
 * HDFS - version 2.7.3.2.6.5.0-292
 * Hive - version 2.6.5.0-292
-* Git
+* Git -version 2.32.0.windows.1

 ## Features

 List of features ready and TODOs for future development using this project some query are solved using hiveQL ,following questions are listed below:

-* 01. first 5 entries from movies table
+ 01. first 5 entries from movies table
-* 02. number of unique movies
+ 02. number of unique movies
-* 03. summary of ratings data
+ 03. summary of ratings data
-* 04. minimum rating given to a movie
+ 04. minimum rating given to a movie
-* 05. maximum rating given to a movie
+ 05. maximum rating given to a movie
-* 06. is any row null in tags
+ 06. is any row null in tags
-* 07. number of unique tags
+ 07. number of unique tags
-* 08. drop null rows from tags and create another table of the resulting rows
+ 08. drop null rows from tags and create another table of the resulting rows
-* 09. filtering to get the list of drama movies
+ 09. filtering to get the list of drama movies
-* 10. total number of drama movies
+ 10. total number of drama movies
-* 11. filtering to get the list of comedy movies
+ 11. filtering to get the list of comedy movies
-* 12. total no. of comedy movies
+ 12. total no. of comedy movies
-* 13. search movie id by tag search
+ 13. search movie id by tag search
-* 14. displays first 5 data from ratings table
+ 14. displays first 5 data from ratings table
-* 15. merging two tables movies and ratings into a new table without the "timestamp" column from the ratings table.
+ 15. merging two tables movies and ratings into a new table without the "timestamp" column from the ratings table.
-* 16. display high rated movies (rating > 4)
+ 16. display high rated movies (rating > 4)
-* 17. display low rated movies (rating < 4)
+ 17. display low rated movies (rating < 4)
-* 18. total number of unique movie genres
+ 18. total number of unique movie genres
-* 19. top 25 most rated movies
+ 19. top 25 most rated movies
-* 20. slicing out columns to display only title and genres columns from movies table
+ 20. slicing out columns to display only title and genres columns from movies table
-* 21. extract year from title of the movie
+ 21. extract year from title of the movie
-* 22. count how many times each of genres occur
+ 22. count how many times each of genres occur
-* 23. Which movie received the highest number of ratings?
+ 23. Which movie received the highest number of ratings?